-One of my favorite things about the platform is that there’s not always only one way of doing things, because it’s flexible enough to adapt to your own marketing philosophy and meet your needs no matter what the strategy is.
+One of my favorite things about the platform is that there’s not always only one way of doing things; it’s flexible enough to adapt to your own marketing philosophy and meet your needs no matter what the strategy is.

-Here are some of the best practices for transitioning your company’s marketing to Ontraport’s Campaign Builder that we’ve learned.
+Here are some of the best practices we’ve learned for transitioning your company’s marketing to Ontraport’s Campaign Builder.

 Although it’s tempting to get your hands on a campaign and start building by instinct, you might end up building yourself into a corner if you start out without a plan for where your campaign map will begin and end.

-Here’s an example: We initially tried beginning our ebook campaigns with a trigger based on the ebook opt-in form.
-When people finished filling out the form to get their free ebook, they’d be added to the map.
-But we soon realized that starting the map there skipped key information about what leads did before completing the form.
+For example, we initially tried beginning our ebook campaigns with a trigger based on the ebook opt-in form.
+When people finished filling out the form to get their free ebook, they’d be added to the map, but we soon realized that starting the map there skipped key information about what leads did before completing the form.
 We wanted to know how many people who visited the page filled out the form, so we updated our map with a trigger based on when a visitor lands on the opt-in page.

-Sometimes, it can be highly beneficial to separate processes into smaller maps.
+It might be beneficial to separate processes into smaller maps.
 Here’s a good rule of thumb: If something can be repeated multiple times, do a map just for that process.

-Let’s say you have a process for following up with people who attempt to make a purchase but their credit card is declined.
-This is a process that can happen any number of times, and it doesn’t affect the way this contact should continue moving through your other maps.
+Let’s say you have a process for following up with people who attempt to make a purchase but whose credit cards are declined.
+This process can happen any number of times, but it doesn’t affect the way they continue moving through your other maps.
 You still want them to receive offer emails for the product they attempted to buy.
 This process is a good example of something that can be on a campaign map by itself.